EI-CoreBioinformatics/mikado/docs/Usage_dir/Pick.rst

 ``mikado pick`` allows to modify some of the parameters regarding the run at runtime.
 However, some sections - such as most of the settings regarding alternative splicing - are left untouched by the utility, and are best modified by editing the :ref:`configuration file itself <configure>`.
 The available parameters are as follows:

 * *json-conf*: required.
 This is the configuration file created in the :ref:`first step <configure>` of the pipeline.
 * *gff*; optionally, it is possible to point Mikado prepare to the GTF it should use here on the command line.
-This file should be the output of :ref:```mikado prepare`` <prepare>`.
+This file should be the output of the :ref:`preparation step <prepare>`.
 Please note that this file should be in GTF format, sorted by chromosome and position; if that is not the case, Mikado will fail.
+* Options related to how Mikado will treat the data:
+    * *intron_range*: this option expects a couple of positive integers, in ascending order, indicating the 98% CI where most intron lengths should fall into.
+Gene models with introns whose lengths fall outside of this range might be penalized, depending on the scoring system used.
+If uncertain, it is possible to use the :ref:`included stats utility <stat-command>` on the gene annotation of a closely related species.
 * Options regarding the resources to be used:
     * *procs*: number of processors to use.
     * *start-method*: multiprocessing start method.
 See the :ref:`explanation on Python multiprocessing <scheduler-multiprocessing>`